 Trading Indices Online

 AvaTrade offers one of the largest ranges of stock indices of any online broker, covering markets around the globe.
-Join AvaTrade for online index trading with competitive spreads, generous leverage and reliably fast execution.
+Join AvaTrade for online index trading with competitive spreads, leveraged trading and reliably fast execution.

 - Trade the leading US, European & Asian stock indices